AM-Al-Akib/AAE1001-Group-9/README.md

 ![pic4]()

-Sometimes the obstacles may be generated on the position of the start or end nude, which could cause confusion to the code.
+Sometimes obstacles may be generated on the position of the start or end nude, which could cause confusion to the code.
 Thus, the obstacles need to be modified.

 ![pic5]()